-CiviCRM Drupal is a winning combination, but they can be very fussy and demanding about how they are set up.
+CiviCRM Drupal is a winning combination for charity web design, but they can be very fussy and demanding about how they are set up.
 Foreign key checks on database tables make it difficult to manage backups and site migrations for a CiviCRM data site in the way you would normally handle a Drupal website - but it can be done.

 This recipe works for setting up a new development version - or copying data to a new server.
 CiviCRM is very fragile and needy when it comes to database tables and connections, so you need to get this exactly right.
 This recipe works for our environment - I can't guarantee it will work for yours!

 CiviCRM.org documentation can end up being quite messy, this is an update to this article - https://forum.civicrm.org/index.php?topic=15052.0 which was an update to the information published here - http://wiki.civicrm.org/confluence/display/CRMDOC32/Moving+an+Existing+I...